Helium4Haskell/helium/docs/known-issues.md

 Likely issue: Helium only compares the qualified names, meaning `ClassA.A` and `DataClassName.A` are compared.
 Since these are not equal, the ambiguity is not detected.

+## Hiding Classes

+* classesQualified/HidingClass

+Importing a module but hiding a class currently throws an internal error.